Board of Directors

 The GAPC is a working group of volunteer members and friends dedicated to protecting and advancing the interests of the Pug breed.

-1. To conduct an annual AKC sanctioned Pug Specialty Show.
+1. Conduct an annual AKC sanctioned Pug Specialty Show.

-2. To do all in our power to advance the interests of the Pug breed by encouraging good sportsmanship at dog shows and companion events under the rules of the AKC.
+2. Do all in our power to advance the interests of the Pug breed by encouraging good sportsmanship at dog shows and companion events under the rules of the AKC.

-3. To encourage selective breeding which uses the AKC Standard as the standard of excellence by which Pugs will be bred and judged.
+3. Encourage selective breeding which uses the AKC Standard as the standard of excellence by which Pugs will be bred and judged.